felconca/type-script-tutorial/README.md

-Perfect 👍 Let’s start **from zero** — you’ll go from installing TypeScript to running your first real TypeScript program.
+Let’s start **from zero** — you’ll go from installing TypeScript to running your first real TypeScript program.

 We’ll cover everything step-by-step 💡